Snow and ice control

 The BCEO utilizes approximately

-begin each snow season with a nearly full salt dome, which holds
+begin each snow season with two nearly full salt domes, which

-size of the dump bed, with spread rates of about 400 pounds per
+on the size of the dump bed, with spread rates of about 400 pounds

-lane mile of roadway.
-Every time all 15 trucks go out they collectively
+per lane mile of roadway.
+Every time all 15 trucks go out they

-An average storm usually requires a couple rounds of treatments.
+worth of salt.
+An average storm usually requires a couple rounds

 Salt is effective for